-Assuming that the activation functions $\rho$ are only Lipschitz is not sufficient to derive optimality conditions with standard tools.
-For this purpose, we consider an approximation $\rho_{\varepsilon}$ of the activation function $\rho$.
-We assume that it satisfies the following set of assumptions: \begin{description} \item[$(\mathbf{A1})$] For all $\varepsilon>0$, the function $\rho_{\varepsilon}$ is of class $C^1$ on $\R$.
+Assuming that the activation functions $\rho$ are only Lipschitz is not sufficient for deriving optimality conditions with standard tools.
+For this purpose, we consider an approximation $\rho_{\varepsilon}$ of the activation function $\rho$, that we assume to satisfy the following set of assumptions: \begin{description} \item[$(\mathbf{A1})$] For all $\varepsilon>0$, the function $\rho_{\varepsilon}$ is of class $C^1$ on $\R$.

 \item[$(\mathbf{A2})$] For all $\varepsilon>0$, we have $\|\rho'_{\varepsilon}\|_{\L^\infty(\R)} \leq \|\rho'\|_{\L^\infty(\R)}$.

 \item[$(\mathbf{A2})'$] For all $\varepsilon>0$, we have $0 \leq \rho'_{\mathrm{min}} \leq \rho'_{\varepsilon} \leq \rho'_{\mathrm{max}}$, where $\rho'_{\mathrm{min}} := \mathrm{ess\,inf}\, \rho'$ and $\rho'_{\mathrm{max}} := \mathrm{ess\,sup}\, \rho'$.